Wednesday, September 28, 2011

 I followed her outside.

 When I found Hamde later in the office, he was writing a report with pictures to send out to the press.
 He told me his cousin who was there had told him that Jawaher wasn’t at the demonstration; she in her house and the wind carried the gas fumes and suffocated her there, about 500 feet away.
 I remembered the gas wafting in the village.
 Hamde asked me to check the wording of the report, and I ended up re-writing the sentence about Jawaher’s location.
 The reports sprung up everywhere, the New York Times, the Washington Post, the Guardian, Al Jazeera, Haaretz.
 It wasn’t just the incident.
-Thousands marched in Tel Aviv to protest her death, and Americans marched outside a manufacturing plant in Pennsylvania that sold tear gas canisters to Israel.
+Some Israelis marched in Tel Aviv to protest her death, and Americans marched outside a manufacturing plant in Pennsylvania that sold tear gas canisters to Israel.
 They marched in the snow in Boston too.
 In Tel Aviv, protesters threw used canisters over the fence of the U.S. Ambassador’s house.
 I was surprised at how much press Bil’in was getting.
 But it wasn’t all good press.
 Jerusalem Post and YNet started off their articles with “Palestinians claim…” and go off on the vagaries of the story.
 The hospital reports from Ramallah were suspect, the Israeli Defense Force reported that there was not an abnormal amount of gas fired.
 No interviews with witnesses other than soldiers.
 Jawaher may have had asthma, and her family was exploiting her death for the Palestinian cause.
 In fact, it may have been an honor killing!
 Whatever the point of skepticism was, it pointed to this: the people of Bil’in were lying, the hospital in Ramallah was lying, the Abu Rahma’s were lying, there was not a shred of integrity or humanity to be expected from this lot.
 Understanding, anger and nausea started to sink in.
 I’ve never seen hatred and ignorance so openly and collectively expressed.
-Now I knew what the Israeli activists who came to Bil’in and hugged their Arab brothers were up against.
+Now I knew what Bil'in was up against, and their friends from Israel who came to Bil’in and hugged their Arab brothers were up against.
 It’s not one people against another.
-It’s people who refuse to be afraid, to assume the worst in others, against this superiority complex and an occupation that feed off of one another.
+It’s people who refuse to be afraid, to assume the worst in others, against a supremacist army and an occupation that feed off of one another.

 A few weeks later, before reporting to prison, Jonathan Pollack stated that Jawaher was at the demonstration and was taken away in the ambulance from the same area.
 I told Hamde about it, just in case the discrepancy would cause problems.
 I think we’d wanted to believe the cousin’s story because it showed how strong the gas was.
 The arguments continued…where was Jawaher?
 I read a lot of comments from marines who had been tear gassed as part of basic training, it’s no big deal, they said.
 It just burns.
 I’m trying to imagine Jawaher in basic training.